-Democratic connections to the corruption investigation
+Democratic Connections to the Corruption Investigation

-In additional to Franklin Templeton Investments, a company called Blackrock Investment Institute has also been identified in the Yanukovych money laundering operation.
+In addition to Franklin Templeton Investments, a company called Blackrock Investment Institute has also been identified in the Yanukovych money laundering operation.
 All Americans should be interested in what Ukrainian MP Andriy Derkach has to say about this, as reported by Interfax-Ukraine: